 If you are a newcomer who has not been orienteering before, or you have only been a few times, have a look at the Beginner section.

 If you have been orienteering a while and want to build a solid basis for good navigation then look at the Basic Navigation Routine section under the Skill Levels menu.
 Also have a look at the Skills Tool Kit under the Intermediate section

 If you are unsure of where to start, or are more experienced and have been orienteering a bit longer and you have hit a point where your orienteering is not improving then after browsing Better Orienteering you could try the self-diagnostic questions under: How well am I orienteering?
 It will help you identify the building blocks you need to get in place to improve.

 If you are a teacher, the Teaching section will help you start finding resources.
 See also Books and Resources.
 There are videos and downloads throughout Better Orienteering that may help you, once you are clear on the level of material you are needing.

 Better Orienteering Summary

 You can download and use this summary as you work through Better Orienteering.
-It is web-linked pdf so that when you click on headings or diagrams within it, it automatically opens the relevant web page on Better Orienteering.
+It is a web-linked pdf so that when you click on headings or diagrams within it, it automatically opens the relevant web page on Better Orienteering.
 Feel free to share this summary widely as a way for people to access what is on this website.

 (Note: throughout Better Orienteering, text in bold is for emphasis.
 Links are in blue text)

 What is included and linked to on Better Orienteering?